Carreau/phd-dissertation/parts/roleofactin.rst

     show a periodicity of ~5nm in filaments characteristic of actin.
 Scale bars are 100nm, inset 50 nm.
 Extracted from :cite:`Morone2006b`.

-We saw through the but scar of budding yeast that the full cytoskeleton could retain memory of past event.
-It is also the case for simple actin network as show in :cite:`Parekh2005` who described how actin-network growth can be determined by network history, showing actin cortex could also act as a memory for cell.
+We saw through the bud scar of budding yeast that the full cytoskeleton could retain memory of past events.
+It is also the case for simple actin networks as show in :cite:`Parekh2005` who describe how actin-network growth can be determined by network history, showing actin cortex could also act as a memory for cell.